Diploma in Engineering Science (N93)

 This module will introduce students to the skills and components required to build and operate an autonomous robot, which is capable of navigating its environment safely and efficiently.
 Students will acquire hands-on experience and knowledge on the mechanical build, electrical circuitry, and software programming required for the development of the autonomous robot.
 Students will also have the opportunity to use the autonomous robot platform to develop internet of things (IoT) solutions.

 This module provides students an opportunity to work on university-linked industrial projects in AI with thematic sectors (e.g. sustainability, urban solutions, healthcare).
-Students will get to scaffold their learning and apply their knowledge and skills learnt from their specialisation into this module.
+Students will get to scaffold their learning and apply their knowledge and skills learnt from their specialization into this module.
 Students learn to perform literature review, testing of hypothesis, designing of proposal and finalizing their architecture concepts in this design project.
 Through this module, students will have an opportunity to experience real-world AI challenges and how AI can assist in or enhance solutioning for specific thematic sectors.
-In addition, the project will be co-supervised by university faculty members.
+In addition, student will get a chance to interface with local universities co-supervised by industry / university faculty mentors.
+The module serves as a stepping stone to prepare students for their Final Year Projects.

 Data Analytics & Security Specialisation